whiteRa2bit/django_docker_compose/docs/readme.md

     "link": "https://github.com/osukhoroslov/hse-ds-2020"

-Все endpoints возвращают json в cледующем формате:
+All endpoints return json in the following format:
     {
         "ok": True/False
         "errors": {},
         "data": {}
     }

-- "ok" - True, если не возникло ошибок при обработке запроса, False иначе
+- "ok" - True, if no exceptions while processing a request, False otherwise
-- "errors" - возвращает строку с ошибкой, которая возникла при обработке запроса, если ошибок нет - {}
+- "errors" - returns a string with error, if no exceptions occured returns - {}
-- "data" - результат выполнения запроса
+- "data" - request processing result

-Ниже представлены запросы, которые поддерживаются, и примеры для них.
+Below you can find a list of supported requests and their description

 ## Get list of items

-Возвращает список всех учебных материалов, которые были добавлены
+Returns the full list of materials, that were added

 ### Request